edigonzales/ili-vscode/ili2c/README.md

 # ili2c README

-This extensions uses a web service to compile, pretty print and diagrams an INTERLIS model file.
+This extension uses a web service to compile and pretty print an INTERLIS model file and to create UML diagrams from it.

 ## Features

-- Compiles the active file with an ili2c web service at https://ili.sogeo.services.
+- Compiling INTERLIS model file with ili2c.
+- Pretty Printing INTERLIS model file with UML/INTERLIS editor libraries.
+- Creating UML diagrams from INTERLIS model files (PlantUML and Mermaid).

 ## Requirements